What is a storm?

 Car in river

-Do not drive through any flood water
+Never drive through flood water

 Train